 3. Carry plenty of ammunition.
 There’s no such thing as having too many bullets.

-4. Treat every single situation as a potential ambush.
-This includes during meals, at movies, ball games, and church, etc. You never know when it could happen.
+4. Treat every situation as a potential ambush.
+This includes during meals, at movies, ball games, and church, etc. You never know when or where it could happen.
 This is why cops don’t like to sit with their backs to a door.
 Please don’t ask them to do so.

 5. Practice your shooting skills in every possible situation—at night, lying down, with your weak hand, etc.